tsloughter/rebar3.org/content/en/docs/extending/custom_compiler_modules.md

 We are looking for help of contributors to further stabilize it before marking it stable.
 You should use this if you are willing to enter in contact with us to help iterate on the features available in [Custom Compiler Plugins](/docs/extending/custom-compiler-plugins)

 It is possible that your custom compiler requires something more complex.
-For example, the facilities provided by this interface are insufficient to build projects that run with `mix` as a buildtool, and the plugin for that uses [a custom compiler plugin](/docs/extending/custom_compiler_plugins/)
+For example, the facilities provided by this interface are insufficient to build projects that run with `mix` as a build tool, and the plugin for that uses [a custom compiler plugin](/docs/extending/custom_compiler_plugins/)

 {{% /blocks/callout %}}